BenUlcoq/mates_rates/README.md

 	* has_many :renters, through: :rentals, class_name: ‘User’
 	Much like a user can have rented many tools, a tool will also keep track of the users that have rented the tool by referencing those users through the rental model.

+Note that this relationship is represented differently within the ERD.
+Because the relationship is only specified for ease of information access the application, and not actually required at all.

 #### Rental Model
 	* belongs_to :tool